Academic Resources

 Recorded Presentation: “Why World Languages Matter in Social Justice Education,” with Kate Paesani, Director, Center for Advanced Research on Language Acquisition (CARLA), and Affiliate Associate Professor, College of Liberal Arts; Lauren Goodspeed, Lecturer, Department of French and Italian; Mandy Menke, Associate Professor, Department of Spanish and Portuguese Studies; Helena Ruf, Senior Lecturer, Department of German, Nordic, Slavic, and Dutch.

-This guide highlights library and freely accessible resources to support service-learning courses at Duke.
+This guide highlights freely accessible resources to support service-learning courses at Duke.
+Our staff often recommends new texts and articles to add to the library collection.

 https://guides.library.duke.edu/service-learning/getting-started